-If it is difficult to loosen and wash off scales, massage your baby’s scalp with mineral or olive oil before shampooing.
+If it’s difficult to loosen and wash off scales, massage your baby’s scalp with olive oil before shampooing.

-Not all cases of seborrheic eczema can be managed solely through the use of over-the-counter dandruff shampoos.
-Oral medications, prescription shampoos, and medicinal creams and gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.
+Not all cases of seborrheic eczema can be managed solely through the use of OTC dandruff shampoos.
+Oral medications, prescription shampoos, and medicinal creams or gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.

-- you are not getting relief from a regular dandruff shampoo
+- you aren’t getting relief from a regular dandruff shampoo

 - you have areas that are extremely red